bolthur/serial-communicator/.github/CONTRIBUTING.md

 1. Fork repository [bolthur/serial-communicator](https://github.com/bolthur/serial-communicator).
 If you're not sure how to fork the repository, GitHub has a [guide](https://help.github.com/articles/fork-a-repo/) for the process and checkout the fork.

-2. Setup cross compilation environment.
-Easiest way to achieve that is to execute the shell script `scripts/cross-gcc.sh`.
-Annotation for mac users, having binutils installed via brew or something else may lead to errors during compilation of cross compiler.

-3. Prepare checkout for compilation by executing the shellscript `autogen.sh`.
+2. Prepare checkout for compilation by executing the shellscript `autogen.sh`.
 If already checked out and executed, and some new files have been added to one of the `Makefile.am` files, you have to execute `autoreconf -i`.
 Both the shell script and the autoreconf have to be executed within project root.

-4. Create a build directory and execute configure there with necessary parameters.
+3. Create a build directory and execute configure there with necessary parameters.

 ### Making a change